 Does inflation have you rethinking your vacation?

 Inflation has been all the talk in financial news, after all.
-The inflation rate hit 5.4% in July 2021 — a 13-year high.
+The inflation rate hit 9.1% in June 2022—a 40-year high.
 If you look more closely, you’ll see travel-related goods and services top the list of fastest price increases.
 Examine the data below from the U.S. Travel Association’s Travel Price Index:

 While the high cost of travel may have you feeling down, don’t frown.
 We’ve put together this handy guide to travel price inflation.
 While this article won’t make travel prices magically lower, it will give you a strategy to combat travel price inflation and make your trip more affordable — whether you’re going to South America, Asia, or Europe.